mstudiva/Mcav-microsats/microsat_migrate_README.txt

 # launcher creator is a job submission script and will automatically spread tasks across
 # cores and nodes evenly
-# currently not working
+# does not appear to work with openmpi
 # launcher_creator.py -j migrate -n migrate -q shortq7 -t 2:00:00 -N 5 -e mstudiva@fau.edu

 # copy the output files to your local machine (scp from the local machine)
-cd /Users/Mike/Documents/Grad_School/Dissertation/Data/Microsatellites/Migrate/GOM
+cd /path/to/local/directory
-scp mstudiva@koko.fau.edu:~/microsat/GOM/*outfile* .
+scp mstudiva@koko.fau.edu:~/path/to/model/directory/* .

 # repeat for all other models